ledoge/novideo_srgb/README.md

-Fork of [ledoge/novideo_srgb](https://github.com/ledoge/novideo_srgb) created to familiarize myself with modern .NET and add some requested features.
-For now see the original repo if you are just looking to download and use this app.
-This fork does not yet offer any additional functionality.
+Fork of [ledoge/novideo_srgb](https://github.com/ledoge/novideo_srgb) to add some features and play around with .NET 6.

 Goals of this fork:
 * Upgrade from .NET Framework 4.8 to .NET 6 (completed)
 * Separate domain logic into its own assembly (completed)
 * Adopt modern .NET design practices like dependency injection (in progress)
+* Feature to reapply clamp when waking display from power saving mode (completed, but janky)
 * Feature to listen for changes between SDR and HDR modes in Windows and automatically disable the clamp when in HDR (not started)
-* Background operation ("minimize to tray") (not started)
+* Background operation ("minimize to tray") (partial)
 * Build a CLI assembly for users looking to automate operation (not started)
 * Port WPF app to WinUI 3 or create separate WinUI 3 version (not started)
 * Xbox Game Bar overlay widget (not started, dependent on WinUI)